Red Line (Namma Metro)

-The Red Line or Hebbal-Sarjapura Line is an under construction metro rail line that will become part of Namma Metro's network in the city of Bangalore, Karnataka, India.
-Phase-3A of Namma Metro has been planned to become operational around December 2030.
+The Red Line or Hebbal-Sarjapura Line is a proposed metro rail line that will become part of Namma Metro's network in the city of Bangalore, Karnataka, India.
+Phase-3A of Namma Metro has been planned to become operational around April 2033.

 As per latest news updates, the Karnataka Cabinet had approved the Phase 3A of this metro line, linking Sarjapur in southeastern Bengaluru with Hebbal in the north on December 6, 2024.
 The approval from the Union Cabinet is awaited, as the Centre holds a 50% equity stake in Namma Metro.